graphistry/graph-app-kit/docs/additional-packages.md

         ADDITIONAL_PYTHON_PATH: "/mnt"
     ...
 ```

+If using conda, replace `/home/user/additional-python-packages` with the full path of `$CONDA_PREFIX/lib/python3.8/site-packages`.

 That's it!
 You've successfully added custom Python packages to the graph-app-kit container.
 You can now use these packages in your GAK environment for graph analytics and visualizations.